julzinsights/julzinsightcom3/content/_index.md

     content: |
       Make the shift from now to next↴
 seo:
-  title: Julz Insight - Digital Studio
+  title: 'Julz Insight - Digital Web, Design & Content Studio'
   description: >-
     Julz Insight is a digital studio focused on building impactful products and providing bespoke services.
 Make the shift now by booking your free